TristHund/Blockchain-MSR-contracts/README.md

 npm install
 ```

 ## Smart Contracts

-### MortgageServicingARM
+## MortgageServicingARM

 The main contract for managing ARM loans and mortgage servicing rights.

 Key functions include:

+### originateLoan()
-- `originateLoan()`: Originates a new loan using the following parametes:
+Originates a new loan using the following parametes:

-        **loanId** - The identifying number for the loan (Any integer Value)
+  - **loanId** - The identifying number for the loan (_Any integer Value_)

-        **ipfsHash** - (under development) This is a hash that links to a location where additional off chain loan data will be available.
-Currently I am using test strings but this will may be some location on IPFS or another resource offchain where perhaps more sensitive borrower data can be safely stored (some string value)
+  - **ipfsHash** - (under development) This is a hash that links to a location where additional off chain loan data will be available.
+Currently I am using test strings but this will may be some location on IPFS or another resource offchain where perhaps more sensitive borrower data can be safely stored (_some string value_)

-        **amount** - Amount of the loan (dollar amount 100000 for $100,000.00)
+  - **amount** - Amount of the loan (_dollar amount 100000 for $100,000.00_)

-        **initialInterestRate** - The starting interest rate for the loan (Basis Points(BPS) - This value is a standard unit of measurment in finance where 1 point is equal to 1/100th of a percent.
-For example if you use the value 200 here that would be equal to 2%)
+  - **initialInterestRate** - The starting interest rate for the loan (**Basis Points(BPS)** - _This value is a standard unit of measurment in finance where 1 point is equal to 1/100th of a percent.
+For example if you use the value 200 here that would be equal to 2%_)

-        **margin** - The adjustment in percentage in this contract is based on an index set by the CPI value with the added contractual margin (value set by originator to add to the index) set on loan origination.
-(BPS)
+  - **margin** - The adjustment in percentage in this contract is based on an index set by the CPI value with the added contractual margin (value set by originator to add to the index) set on loan origination. (_BPS_)

-        **lifetimeCap** - This is the capped percentage amount on the loan, meaning the loan will never exceed this percentage amount once achieved.
-(BPS)
+  - **lifetimeCap** - This is the capped percentage amount on the loan, meaning the loan will never exceed this percentage amount once achieved. (_BPS_)

-        **paymentDate** - Date of last payment (Unix Epoch Time, where 1719763200 would be June 30 2024)
+  - **paymentDate** - Date of last payment (_Unix Epoch Time, where 1719763200 would be June 30 2024_)

-        **dueDate** Date of next payment due (Unix Epoch Time)
+  - **dueDate** Date of next payment due (_Unix Epoch Time_)

-        **adjustmentInterval** - Time between rate adjustments (Unix time where 31556926 would be 1 year)
+  - **adjustmentInterval** - Time between rate adjustments (_Unix time where 31556926 would be 1 year_)

+### adjustInterestRate()

-- `adjustInterestRate()`: Adjust the interest rate of a loan on chain based on CPI data and margin.
+Adjusts the interest rate of a loan on chain based on CPI data and margin.

+### makePayment()

-- `makePayment()`: Allow servicer to process payments on chain and update the loan status.
+Allow servicer to process payments on chain and update the loan status.

+### resetPaymentStatus()

-- `resetPaymentStatus()`: Resets the payment status for the next month.
+Resets the payment status for the next month.

+## MockCPIDatafeed

+This is a smart contract that emulates the Chainlink Datafeed for CPI.
+This is critical in the rate adjustment calculation.

 ## Deployment